 |Roxanne Williamson Endowed Scholarship|

-In the School of Architecture, the undergraduate dean’s office, located in Goldsmith Hall 2.116, and the academic adviser’s office, located in Goldsmith Hall 2.118, are responsible for providing information and advice to undergraduate students.
-An important aspect of the advising system is the third-year portfolio requirement described in the section Third-year Portfolio Review Requirement later in Admission and Registration.
+In the School of Architecture, the Student Affairs dean’s office, located in Goldsmith Hall 2.116, and the Undergraduate Office, located in Sutton Hall 2.126, are responsible for providing information and advice to undergraduate students.
+An important aspect of the advising system is the portfolio requirement described in the section Portfolio Review Requirement later in Admission and Registration.
 The student should also consult Degree Audit in the Graduation section.

-The Career Services Center, located in Sutton Hall 2.126, serves the students and alumni of the School of Architecture by offering career development and job search resources, connecting them to employers, mentors, and key professionals.
+The Career Services office, located in Sutton Hall 3.128, serves the students and alumni of the School of Architecture by offering career development and job search resources, connecting them to employers and key professionals.

 The Undergraduate Architecture Student Council (UASC) represents all School of Architecture undergraduate students through the promotion and development of an awareness of the built environment and serves as a nucleus for student activities.
 The UASC acts as a liaison between students and faculty members as well as administrators.

 Alpha Rho Chi (APX) is a professional and social co-ed fraternity for architecture and the allied arts that promotes the artistic, scientific, and practical proficiency of its members and the profession.
 The Dinocrates Chapter at The University of Texas at Austin unites students from various years and studies through philanthropic and professional activities.